Local implementations of non-local quantum gates in linear entangled channel

+{\bf Step 4:} After that Charlie measures qubit 6 in Hadamard basis and Bob applies local operations depending on the outcomes,

+{\bf Step 5:} Finally qubit 3 is measured in Hadamard basis and Bob performs unitary gates to get the desired state which is shared by three parties,

-We now generalize the above procedure to teleport a `n'-qubit gate, where $(n-1)$ qubits are controls and the unitary operator acts on the target qubit, only if, all the control qubits are $|1\rangle$s.
-The protocol is shown in figure 5 and for n-qubit gate the communication cost is $(n-1)$ ebits and $2(n-1)$ cbits which is same as for the parallel network, given in Ref.[10].
+The above procedure can be generalized to implement a $n$-qubit gate, where $(n-1)$ qubits are controls and the unitary operator acts on the target qubit, only if, all the control qubits are $|1\rangle$s.
+The protocol is illustrated in Fig. 4 and for $n$-party gate the communication cost is $(n-1)$ ebits and $2(n-1)$ cbits which is optimal as shown in Ref. \cite{10}.